 A project can have only one PI, but any number of Co-Is.
-Large and VLBI programs can in addition have multiple co-PIs.
+Large Programs and VLBI proposals (not Phased Array) can in addition have multiple co-PIs.
 Clicking on e.g. "Select PI..." will start-up a window which allows you to search for and select users from the ALMA user database.
 Within this, users can be identified by their name, email address or ALMA ID (username).
 To find matching users, select which attribute should be searched from the drop-down list, enter a valid constraint into the text field and click "Find Investigators".
 If the entered constraint is invalid, it will be highlighted in red and searching will be disabled.
 A valid constraint consists of: